Temp Mail Logo

 Examples

-What DMARC records look like -- and how this tool grades them
+What DMARC records look like: and how this tool grades them

 These five examples cover the most common DMARC configurations you will encounter.

-PassStrong enforcement -- all checks pass
+PassStrong enforcement.
+All checks pass

 v=DMARC1; p=reject; pct=100; rua=mailto:dmarc@example.com